 Dr. Richard Carrier: That's a valid hypothesis to explore, for sure.

-Nehemia Gordon: This has been an amazing discussion about ancient miracles.
-I want to go back to the Easter Miracle of the Fire.
+Nehemia Gordon: I want to go back to the Easter Miracle of the Fire.
 Maybe it's sleight of hand and trickery, maybe the Greek Orthodox Church is the one true religion, maybe it's demonic supernatural forces, and maybe it's God allowing them to perform this miracle based on Deuteronomy 13.
 I guess we don't know, but what we're really saying here is, you can't just automatically assume the Greek Orthodox Church is the one true religion.
 You've got to explore these other possibilities.

 Dr. Richard Carrier: For those interested in more on this, I have a talk I gave at Skepticon, you can find online, Miracles and the Historical Method.